Apotek Hotel – Sumptuous stay at a historic pharmacy in a buzzy downtown location.

 - Taxis, Uber: Taxis to the airport cost US$126.
 Taxi prices around town are high (around US$8.50 per km) and most visitors won’t use them much as the city is very walkable.
 Tipping is not required.
 It’s worth downloading the handy Hreyfill bæjarleiðir app if you’re going to use taxis.
 There’s no Uber in Iceland.

-- Public Bus: A network of Stræto buses runs from the centrally located Hlemmur bus station (0.8 mile, 18-minute walk from the hotel) to Reykjavik’s suburbs.
+- Public Bus: A network of Stræto buses runs from the centrally located Hlemmur bus station (0.8 mile) to Reykjavik’s suburbs.
 Single fare is 480kr (around US$3.70) and you can buy tickets on the bus or online using the handy app (which also helps you plan your journey).
 If you buy the Reykjavik City Card online or from the tourist office, it includes unlimited bus travel in the Reykjavik area as well as free entry to various museums.
 While most of Reykjavik’s attractions are in the city center, you may use buses to get out to Reykjavik Zoo, Botanic Gardens, or the Ásmundarsaft branch of the Reykjavik Art Museum.

 Apotek Hotel – What’s Nearby?

 Recommended Nearby Tours

 - Northern Lights – During the winter months, most outdoor adventure companies in town offer evening jaunts into the countryside to try and spot the eerie ribbons of the aurora borealis unfurling across the sky.
 Trips last around 4 hours and depart at 9 or 10 pm.
 Start location: Hotel pickup.